jasonrute/holist-communication-example/README.md

  goals {
 }
 ```
-Showing both the request sent (to apply the `SIMP_TAC` to the goal "for all x, x = x"), and the response (no more goals, i.e. it is solved).
+This is showing both the request sent (to apply the `SIMP_TAC` to the goal "for all x, x = x"), and the response (no more goals, i.e. it is solved).